groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/net/groupdocs.search.options/extractionoptions/userawtextextraction/_index.md

 ---
 title: UseRawTextExtraction
 second_title: GroupDocs.Search for .NET API Reference
 description: Gets or sets a value indicating whether the raw mode is used for text extraction if possible.
-The default value is true.
+The default value is false.
 The raw mode can significantly increase the indexing speed but normal mode improves the formatting of the extracted text.
 type: docs
 weight: 80
 url: /net/groupdocs.search.options/extractionoptions/userawtextextraction/
 ---
 ## ExtractionOptions.UseRawTextExtraction property

 Gets or sets a value indicating whether the raw mode is used for text extraction if possible.
-The default value is `true`.
+The default value is `false`.
 The raw mode can significantly increase the indexing speed, but normal mode improves the formatting of the extracted text.

 ```csharp
 public bool UseRawTextExtraction { get; set; }